 Sleep hygiene guidelines fall into two categories.
 One category pertains to activities and habits during the day that impact sleep.
 These guidelines include:

-- Follow a consistent sleep-wake schedule: Going to bed and waking up at the same time each day can help you establish a healthy routine and sleep better each night.
-In order for this system to be effective, you should follow the same schedule on the weekends and during vacation periods.
-Keep in mind that adults should sleep seven to eight hours each night.
+- Follow a Consistent Sleep-Wake Schedule: Going to bed and waking up at the same time each day can help you establish a healthy routine and sleep better each night.
+There’s no one-size-fits-all sleep schedule, but understanding your chronotype can help you align a customized schedule with your natural preferences.

 The second category belongs to sleep hygiene you practice in the hours leading up to bedtime and during the night.
 These guidelines include: